 BoE, World Quest, World Bosses:

 - Three-Toed Rabbit Foot (world quests) — These stat sticks come under a bunch of different names, this is just one example.
 If you can get one to roll a high ilvl with Mastery or Haste, you are in business.
-At 850+ these are some of the best.

 - Unstable Arcanocrystal (world boss) — Really, really good.
 If this warforges, consider yourself extremely lucky.
-At ilvl 860, this is about as good as an ilvl 880 world quest stat stick.
-BM benefits from all the secondary stats.

 - Chrono Shard — The poor Hunter’s Bloodthirsty Instinct.